01

 What I do

 I define target-state architectures and technical roadmaps for commerce and customer platforms.
-That means domain modelling, service boundaries, eventing patterns, platform guardrails, and cost/performance trade-offs — all grounded in what your teams can realistically execute.
+That means domain modelling, service boundaries, eventing patterns, platform guardrails, and cost/performance trade-offs - all grounded in what your teams can realistically execute.
 I don't hand over a diagram and leave.
 I stay through the migration, aligning engineering, product, and leadership on sequencing and trade-offs.
+Past engagements have included enterprise programmes for Mizuno, La Prairie, and Active Brands.

 You walk away with